nsauzede/realist/README.md

 0ae8911109ff4a32f471bd704829a44c  raygo.ppm
 ```

+# rtiow
+This is my implementation of the excellent RTIOW ray tracing book in C, C++, V and Odin

 # Acknowledgements
 Many thanks to spytheman (delian66@gmail.com) for his significant improvements
 done to the V port (both perfs and accuracy).